Last updated: 08/01/2019

 An outstanding school is defined as highly effective in delivering outcomes that provide exceptionally well for all its pupils’ needs.

-The Sainsbury's School Games Mark is a Government led awards scheme launched to reward schools for their commitment to the development of competition across their school and into the community.
+St. Mary's were awarded the Silver School Games mark in July 2018.
+The School Games Mark is a Government led award scheme launched in 2012, facilitated by the Youth Sport Trust to reward schools for their commitment to the development of competitions across their school and into the community.
+We are delighted to have been recognised for our success.

 Section 48 Inspection Outstanding